Tyler-Akana/Tyler-Akana.github.io/index.md

 W990 Hood Struts are sized inaccurately, not providing enough assistance for initial hood lift-off.
 Struts were originally based on simulation solutions which are reported to be inaccurate.

 #### **Solution**
-Utilize pneumatic cylinders to push the hood open and closed, and measure force at strut locations using load cells in line with the cylinder.
-This solution provides an experimental value that can be used to size a spring pack for a better-sized W990 mechanical strut.
+Utilize pneumatic cylinders to open and close the hood, simutaniously measuring force at strut locations using load cells attached to the cylinders.
+This solution provides an experimental force curve that can be used to properly size a spring pack for a W990 mechanical strut, or replace the opening mechanism entirley.

 #### **System Diagrams**
 <div class="content-row">